itskass/go-css/README.md

 Most of the CSS properties are currently not implemented, but you can always write your own handler by writing a ``StyleHandler`` function and adding it to the ``StylesTable`` map.

 ---
- # Forked
+ # (Forked )

- This was forked from napsy because I needed to some extra functionality like the ability to return all tokens amoung others.
+ This was forked from napsy because I required extra functionality like the ability to return all tokens amoung others.